Home » Sales Hiring and Interview Insights Blog » Do You Need a Degree for Sales?

-Do College Degrees Matter in Sales?
+Do College Degrees Predict Success in Sales?

-The subject of whether having a college degree is correlated with success in B2B is a hotly debated topic.
-Unfortunately, there is a lack of reliable data to settle the question.
-What isn’t lacking is opinions and I’ve heard some great ones on both sides of the topic.
-Fortunately, Angela Duckworth of “Grit” fame has some compelling evidence that a degree does, in fact, matter (her 6 minute TED Talk on Grit can be viewed here).
+I haven’t seen direct data that answers this question.
+What can be found are opinions, and I’ve heard some great ones on both sides of the topic.
+Fortunately, Angela Duckworth of “Grit” fame has some compelling evidence that suggests a degree does matter (her 6-minute TED Talk on Grit can be viewed here).
 Allow me to explain Grit and how it correlates back to success in the world of sales.

 What to Read Next